DEGIRO Review (2026)

 Ready to open a DEGIRO account?

-Check the fees page first, confirm your target ETF is on the Tradegate Core Selection, and open a Custody account to avoid securities-lending exposure.
+Check the fees page first, confirm your target ETF is on the Tradegate Core Selection, and verify that securities lending is set to off in your account settings after opening — it is off by default since October 2025.
 If you need multi-currency accounts or interest on cash, compare with IBKR before committing.

 Build your DEGIRO workflow